jrief/django-entangled/README.md

 This textarea widget is very inpracticable for editing, because it just contains a textual representation of that object notation.
 One possibility is to use a generic [JSON editor](https://github.com/josdejong/jsoneditor), which with some JavaScript, transforms the widget into an attribute-value-pair editor.
-This approach however requires to manage the field keys ourself.
-It furthermore prevents us from utilizing all the nice features provided by the Django form framework, such as field validation, normalization of data and the usage of foreign keys.
+This approach however requires us to manage the field keys ourselfs.
+It furthermore prevents us from utilizing all the nice features provided by the Django Form framework, such as field validation, normalization of data and the usage of foreign keys.

 By using **django-entangled**, one can use a Django `ModelForm`, and store all, or a subset of that form fields in one or more JSON fields inside of the associated model.